martijnende/jDAS/docs/source/index.rst

 .. image:: img/jDAS_example.jpg

-Note that some aliasing artefacts have been introduced in rendering this static JPEG.
+Note that some aliasing artifacts have been introduced in rendering this static JPEG.
 A code example to reproduce this figure is included in the ``examples`` directory of the project.